-We appreciate the interconnected and often delicate balance present in nature.
+We appreciate the rigorous interconnection and often delicate balance present in nature.
 Our herbs are wildcrafted in a manner that does not diminish or exploit wild plant communities.
-Our protocol ensures that the harvest is accomplished respectfully, with minimal impact, and sustainably.
-We take pride in the collection of plants growing in remote habitats, far removed from sources of atmospheric pollution or the application of chemicals for any purpose.
-Only vigorous, healthy plants are gathered from within these prime locations.
+Our regenerative practices ensure that the harvest is accomplished respectfully, with minimal impact, and sustainably.
+We take pride in the collection of plants growing in remote habitats far removed from sources of atmospheric pollution or the application of chemicals for any purpose.
+Robust healthy plants are individually selected from within these prime locations.
 Great care is taken to ensure that no lasting harm is caused to plant colonies or the land.
 Harvest only occurs in areas with an abundance of the plant to be collected.
 None of the plants we gather are rare, endangered, or threatened within our state, region, or local area.
 In any colony not more than 10% of native plants or 20% of introduced species are harvested, leaving many healthy individuals to regenerate and propagate the population.

-After conscientious application of these practices it is difficult to recognize even the slightest sign of disturbance from the harvest.
+Consistent conscientious application of our harvest protocol renders it difficult to recognize even the slightest sign of post-harvest habitat disturbance.

-We ensure that our harvest practices meet these standards by returning in subsequent years to previous harvest locations in order to gauge the general health of plant populations at these sites.
+We ensure that our harvest practices do not negatively impact ecological health by returning to previous harvest locations in subsequent seasons/years in order to gauge the general health of plant populations at these sites.

-A special thank you to our private cooperators for allowing us to harvest on their lands.
-Your generous support helps greatly in enabling us to continue providing this ethically wildcrafted line of health supporting botanical products.
+A special thank you to our private cooperators whose support enables us to continue providing this wide-ranging and ethically wildcrafted line of health-supporting botanical products.